hibetterheyj/CS-456_RL_Project/readme.md

 - [ ] Implement Q-Learning
 - [ ] Implement Deep Q-Learning
+  - [x] Implement Basic pipeline
+  - [ ] Modify different arch with dict
+  - [ ] Implement functions to save and load policy
 - [ ] Compare Q-Learning and Deep Q-Learning
 - [ ] Miscellaneous
   - [ ] Integrate with tensorboard or other tunable visualization tools with logging module
   - [ ] Implement measurement of performance
-  - [ ] Implement functions to save and load policy
-  - [ ] Plot performance
   - [ ] Init with different random seeds